puppetlabs/puppet-docs/source/pe/3.7/install_basic.markdown

 The console server can:

 * serve the console web interface, which enables administrators to directly edit resources on nodes, trigger immediate Puppet runs, group and assign classes to nodes, view reports and graphs, view inventory information, and invoke orchestration actions.
-* collect reports from and serve node information to the puppet master.
+* collect reports from and serve node information to the Puppet master.

 #### Role-based Access Control (RBAC)